CodeYourFuture/curriculum/content/js1/blocks/percentages/index.md

 const price = ; // could have a value like 130
 ```

 Write an expression for the price in pounds.
-The price in pounds should be to 2 decimal places and start with "£".
+The price in pounds should be shown with 2 decimal places and start with "£".
 {{</tab>}}
 {{</tabs>}}